wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 2.3.0 =
+- Changed to display an error message for tweets of not authorized accounts.
 - Added some more status items in the rate limit status table in the setting page.
 - Added the `Template` column in the rule listing table.
 - Added the `border-radius` property to the profile image element in the built-in templates.
 - Added the ability to create a rule by tweet ID.
-- Tweaked the styling of the `debug` template.
+- Tweaked the styling of the `debug` template and added a screen-shot.
+- Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.5 which includes patches for issues with [WordPress MU](https://codex.wordpress.org/WordPress_MU).

 = 2.2.1 - 04/26/2014 =
 - Rephrased a label of an option item.